earthly/website/blog/_posts/2025-07-02-platform-eng-is-dead.md

 funnel: 3
 topcta: false
 excerpt: |
   A humorous account of showing up at PlatformCon dressed for a funeral to declare platform engineering dead.
-What started as a joke turned into a viral moment that resonated with the entire industry.
+What started as a joke turned into a viral moment that resonated with the industry.
 last_modified_at: 2025-07-02
 ---